philsturgeon/phil.tech/_posts/2011-04-11-why-write-a-new-framework.markdown

 disqus_identifier: why-write-a-new-framework
 ---

 So we all know that the internet is full of frameworks.
-They've been the popular thing for the last 5 or 6 years and it seems to have become the "barrier for entry" or the "passage of rights" that 8 or 9 years ago used to be "hey I just wrote a phpBB clone!".
+They've been the popular thing for the last 5 or 6 years and it seems to have become the "barrier for entry" or the "passage of rights" that 8 or 9 years ago used to be "hey I just wrote a phpBB clone!"

 There are plenty around but in this day in age, why would anyone write a new one?
 As somebody involved in a new PHP framework - [Fuel](http://fuelphp.com) - that has shaken a few opinions up I thought it would be interesting to share my thoughts and views on the situation.

 Let's look at a few opinions to start off with and give then some quick answers.